Fixed versus adjustable loans

-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers choose these types of loans when interest rates are low and they wish to lock in at this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a favorable rate.
-Call Statewide Funding at (415) 456-7802 to learn more.
+Borrowers might choose a fixed-rate loan in order to lock in a low rate.
+Borrowers choose these types of loans because interest rates are low and they want to lock in the lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a favorable rate.
+Call Statewide Funding at (415) 456-7802 to discuss how we can help.

-ARMs usually start out at a very low rate that may increase as the loan ages.
-You've likely heard of 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These types of loans are fixed for 3 or 5 years, then adjust.
-These loans are usually best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate loans benefit borrowers who plan to sell their house or refinance before the loan adjusts.
+ARMs usually start at a very low rate that usually increases as the loan ages.
+You've probably heard of 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then they adjust.
+These loans are often best for borrowers who expect to move in three or five years.
+These types of adjustable rate loans most benefit borrowers who will move before the initial lock expires.

-Most borrowers who choose ARMs do so because they want to get lower introductory rates and don't plan on remaining in the home for any longer than the initial low-rate period.
-ARMs can be risky if property values go down and borrowers are unable to sell their home or refinance.
+Most borrowers who choose ARMs do so because they want to get lower introductory rates and don't plan to stay in the house longer than this initial low-rate period.
+ARMs are risky when property values go down and borrowers cannot sell their home or refinance their loan.

 Have questions about mortgage loans?
 Call us at (415) 456-7802.
 We answer questions about different types of loans every day.